Glossary of Terms

 Improved licensing practices

-Idris39 states that "the primary business of universities is teaching and research, but to the extent that the rich intellectual activity of universities and research centers is also applied to the solution of practical problems, this supports and feeds the cycle of creation and economic development".
+Idris39 states that "the primary business of universities is teaching and research, but to the extent that the rich intellectual activity of universities and research centres is also applied to the solution of practical problems, this supports and feeds the cycle of creation and economic development".
 However, despite some notable success stories, Idris concludes that this potential is generally not being realised, often due to sub- optimal patenting and licensing practices by research organisations.

 Nicol and Nielsen40 recently found that, although there is significant licensing activity within the Australian biotechnology industry, it may be that at present licensing is less than in other countries.
 A number of their respondents stated that getting a license is not an easy process.
 "This may be a product of inequality of bargaining power and levels of experience between our respondents, and parties in jurisdictions where industry is more established."